kaneda-fr/Soft-Teleinfo/README.md

 # Software Teleinformation
 Software serial using using pigpiod.

-Tested with EDF teleinformation integration into Jeedom.
+Tested with EDF teleinformation for integration into Jeedom plugins.